couchbaselabs/Couchbase-by-Example/08-signup-and-login/08-signup-and-login.md

 ## App Server

-In this section, you'll use the necessary Admin REST API endpoints publicly to allow users to sign up through the app.
+In this section, you'll use the necessary Admin REST API endpoint publicly to allow users to sign up through the app.

 You'll use the `http-proxy` NodeJS module to proxy request to the Sync Gateway.